 to two minutes or less.

-Cross band repeating into a repeater should be used with great caution and
+Cross band repeating into a repeater needs the control operator approval and should be used with great caution and

 monitored closely, and always use a tone

 squelch, also known as CTCSS or DCS on your cross band link, and use proper band

 VOX, (Voice Operated Transmit), is not really compatible with a repeater